wercker-labs/wercker-blog/source/posts/2013-09-18-import-go-package-from-private-git-repository.md

 ## Deploy Keys

-A deploy key is simply a password-less SSH key that grands read-only access to a repository.
-Both Github and BitBucket support deploy keys by adding the public part of a key.
+A deploy key is simply a password-less SSH key that grants read-only access to a repository.
+Both GitHub and Bitbucket support deploy keys by adding the public part of a key.
 Deploy keys have the following features and limitations:

 * Deployment keys do not apply to your plan limit.
 * You can add the same deployment key to multiple repositories.